bramdes/outlook-mcp-server/README.md

 ## Limitations

-- Currently supports text emails only (not HTML)
 - Maximum email history is limited to 30 days
 - Search capabilities depend on Outlook's built-in search functionality
 - Only supports basic email functions (no calendar, contacts, etc.)